-Select \mathbf{x} in section 16.1 to show the rule data immediately in the terminal, and to present a top-right prompt (section 16.18.3) for the rule data in more detail.
+Select $\mathbf{x}$ in section 16.1 to show the rule data immediately in the terminal, and to present a top-right prompt (section 16.18.3) for the rule data in more detail.
 For kcode, this includes a further option to swap values (colors) to make an equivalent kcode (section 16.18.5).
+Note that here there is no restriction on the size of the rule-table, for both hex and values strings.